Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_2.md

 ### The Task

 The task here is to implement a List that stores data in an array.
 Call it "ArrayList".
 The name may sound familiar if you've written in Java before because there's an [ArrayList ADT in Java](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).
+Similar concepts.

 All the functions to be completed is in [src/problem_2.cpp](https://github.com/a-teaching-goose/2022-342-sprint-2/blob/main/src/problem_2.cpp)